Fort Worth Dog Bite Lawyer

 1. “One-Bite Rule”

 The Texas Supreme Court adopted the “one-bite rule” in the case of Marshall v.
 Ranne (1974).
-According to the Texas version of this traditional rule, a pet owner may be held strictly liable for compensating injured victims if the dog previously attacked someone or otherwise behaved aggressively.
+According to the Texas version of this traditional rule, a pet owner may be held strictly liable for compensating injured accident victims if the dog previously attacked someone or otherwise behaved aggressively.

 2. Negligence

-Instead, injured plaintiffs must prove that the owner’s negligence caused the accident.
+Instead, injured plaintiffs must prove that the dog owner’s negligence caused the accident.
 In other words, they must prove that the dog owner failed to use “reasonable care” in controlling their dog.
 The evidence required to prove negligence will vary from case to case.

 3. Criminal Liability

-- Fail to secure their dog and the dog seriously injures another person without provocation while outside of the owner’s property; or
+- Fail to secure their dog, and the dog seriously injures another person without provocation while outside of the owner’s property; or

 - Know that their dog is dangerous and the dog seriously injures another person without provocation while outside of a secure enclosure.